GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Conditions.md

   • Cannot speak.

 #### Obtunded
-Obtunded creatures are affected by substances or magical effects.
+Obtunded creatures are affected by substances or magical effects (see Inebriation below).
 It is somewhat impaired and may be a bit sluggish.
 It suffers several disadvantages:

   • -1 penalty to all saves.